 “High-quality, positive reviews from your customers can improve your business visibility and increase the likelihood that a shopper will visit your location.”Google Business Profile Help

-In 2018, Facebook switched from reviews to “recommendations.”
+In 2018, Facebook switched from reviews to “Recommendations.”

 The most obvious difference between Google reviews and Facebook recommendations is that Facebook recommendations are not based on a 5-star rating system.
-They used to be, back when they were simply Facebook “reviews.”
-Now, when your customers leave a Facebook recommendation, they simply choose to recommend your business or not recommend your business.
+They used to be, back when they were simply “reviews.”
+Now, when your customer leaves a Facebook Recommendation, they simply choose to recommend your business or not recommend your business.
 It’s a “yes or no” system.